Abban/packman/README.md

 Currently ``name`` and ``description`` do nothing. ``modulesFolder`` is the default location you want your modules in.

 Modules containes each module.
 You can see in this example wt-menu has its own custom path specified.
 If you don't include the path paramater it will default to the general one.
 The ``url`` parameter is the online location of your files.
 In this you can see ``%username%``, ``%repo%``, ``%branch%`` etc. These values will be replaced by those in ``pathData``.
 This just makes it a bit easier to add multiple repos with the same url.

+###Individual files from a repo
 The typeplate module also has ``files`` specified.
 This is used if you only want to use certain files or folders from a repo.
 Only those files or folders will be imported.
 You can also specify a folder inside the module folder to put the files or folder inside, eg: ``typeplate/scss/_typeplate.scss`` will be installed into ``assets/modules/typeplate/scss``.

 ##TODO
 * Option to create consistent less/sass import files and a codekit prepend javascript file that can be imported into your own stylesheets/js.
 This means after you update you don't have to manually include all the resources.